 Pema Khandro ordained in the Nyingma tradition and received authorization to pass the non-monastic lineage of Buddhist Yogis, Ngakpas and Naljorpas onto her students, a task which she has dedicated Ngakpa International to since 1999.

-Although she studied with numerous teachers during the journey that began when she was five, her root teachers have been Gangten Tulku Rinpoche and Ngak’chang Rinpoche each of whom who have also taught her students during many visits to her home and her centers.
-She also received empowerments་and teachings from many other great teachers who impacted her and inspired her including Khenpo Tsultrim Lodro Rinpoche, Gangten Tulku Rinpoche, Trulshik Rinpoche, His Holiness Dalai Lama, Ngakpa Lama Munser Rinpoche, Dudjom Rinpoche, Khenpo Sodargye, His Eminence Gyaldak Rinpoche, Namkhai Norbu Rinpoche, Chodpa Kunzang Dorjee, Lama Chodak Rinpoche, Ani Dawa, Chokyi Nyima Rinpoche, Lama Pema, Lama Tenzin Rinpoche, Tsewong Rinpoche, Lama Tharchin Rinpoche, Lopon Phurba Dorje, Nechung Kuten Rinpoche, Khenpo Karma Wangyal, Khenpo Gawang Rinpoche, Lama Lhanang Rinpoche, Aku Nyangchag Jal, Gazing Rinpoche and Sherab Dorje Rinpoche.
+Although she studied with numerous teachers during the journey that began when she was five, her root teachers have been Gangteng Tulku Rinpoche and Ngak’chang Rinpoche each of whom who have also taught her students during many visits to her home and her centers and he regards her most important instruction as coming from a female teacher Ani Dawa.
+She also received empowerments་and teachings from many other great teachers who impacted her and inspired her including Khenpo Tsultrim Lodro Rinpoche, Gangten Tulku Rinpoche, Trulshik Rinpoche, His Holiness Dalai Lama, Ngakpa Lama Munser Rinpoche, Dudjom Rinpoche, Khenpo Sodargye, His Eminence Gyaldak Rinpoche, Namkhai Norbu Rinpoche, Chodpa Kunzang Dorjee, Lama Chodak Rinpoche, Ani Dawa, Chokyi Nyima Rinpoche, Lama Wangdu Rinpoche, Sangngak Tulku Rinpoche, Lama Pema, Lama Tenzin Rinpoche, Tsewong Rinpoche, Lama Tharchin Rinpoche, Lopon Phurba Dorje, Nechung Kuten Rinpoche, Khenpo Karma Wangyal, Khenpo Gawang Rinpoche, Lama Lhanang Rinpoche, Aku Nyangchag Jal, Gazing Rinpoche and Sherab Dorje Rinpoche.

 Even though most of her primary teachers have been male, she is also grateful to have received a few teachings and empowerments from a few female teachers who she credits for having paved the way for women in Buddhism, without whom there would be many more obstacles for female teachers today such Ani Dawa, Jomo Samphel Dechen, Khandro Dechen and Jetsunma Tenzin Palmo.